 Connecticut Child Support Lawyer

-If you are going through a divorce with children, then the issue of child support will need to be addressed.
 As an experienced family law firm, we can help you work through it by doing the following:

 - Calculating child support.
 Since Connecticut has mandatory support guidelines, we can provide an estimate of the amount that you would need to pay or receive.

 - Legally enforcing payment.
-If your spouse is not paying the court-ordered support, then we can help you file a motion that would allow you to obtain payment through wage garnishment.
+If your spouse is not paying the court-ordered support, we can help you file a motion that would allow you to obtain payment through wage garnishment.

 - Modifying the terms.
-If you lose your job or have another major life change, then we can help you modify the terms of your child support order.
+If you lose your job or have another major life change, we can help you modify the terms of your child support order.

 Commonly Asked Questions About Child Support